mykle1/MMM-BMW-CC/README.md

 * The original MMM-BMW is still available.
 However, it requires an older WunderGround API key

 * MMM-BMW-DS still works if you have a Darksky api key (These will expire eventually)

+* Remember, you need a new API key.
+V3 keys will not work.
+Re-register at Climacell for new key

 ## Language support is not supported by the new api